- The tools for the job

 Before you get down and dirty, or in this case wet, make sure that you have the following tools:

 - An adjustable spanner

-- O-rings, washers (12mm washers are common), and a replacement cartridge
+- O-rings, washers (12mm washers are common in homes), and a replacement cartridge

 - Jumper valve